bhomaidan1990/diplib/doc/src/DIPimage/10_compiler.md

 `dip_initialise` searches for the correct version of the *DIPimage* toolbox to use, depending on the *MATLAB* version you are running.
 It then adds the necessary paths and calls `dip_initialise_libs`.
-Since this process doesn't work with the *MATLAB* Compiler, you will need to do these two steps separately.
+Since this process doesn't work with the *MATLAB Compiler*, you will need to do these two steps separately.

 Hence, you need to create a special version of your `startup.m` file in